facebookresearch/hydra/website/docs/tutorial/50_composition.md

     view: true
 ```

-In much the same way you can compose any of the other 11 configurations and by adding additional command line overrides you can
+In much the same way you can compose any of the other 11 configurations by adding appropriate overrides such as `db=postgresql`.
-create completely new configurations.